WebMD: Better Information. Better Health.

 • Being obese.
 Extra weight may cause changes to hormones that increase your risk.

 • Using certain pain medications for a long time.
-This includes over-the-counter medications.
+This includes over-the-counter drugs in addition to prescription drugs.

 • Having advanced kidney disease or being on long-term dialysis, a treatment for people with kidneys that have stopped working